 Under the State pesticide code, exemptions to the requirement of licensing for private applicators include:

 - applicators who use ‘minimum risk‘ pesticides only (those defined by EPA as exempt from registration and reporting under FIFRA).

 - applicators who use general use pesticides to produce an agricultural commodity or commodities with gross annual receipts of less than $2,500.

 - persons applying pesticides under the direct supervision of a licensed private applicator.

 - commercial applicators licensed in a category covering the subject matter content required of private pesticide applicators.

-Certification as a private applicator is accomplished by successfully passing the NJDEP ‘Private Applicator Exam’, based on the corresponding training manual available through County Extension offices.
-Directions on how to order the manual are specified in this website’s listing of New Jersey Pesticide Applicator Manuals.
+Certification as a private applicator is accomplished by successfully passing the NJDEP ‘Private Applicator Exam’, based on the corresponding training manual available for order online or pickup at County Extension offices.
+Directions on how to obtain the manual are specified in this website’s listing of New Jersey Pesticide Applicator Manuals.

 There continues to be no specific training requirements (with the exception of manual study) for private applicators.